About Madison Woods

 Ginseng Grower

-Wild Ozark is the only licensed American ginseng nursery in Arkansas.
+Wild Ozark is one of only two licensed American ginseng nursery in Arkansas.
 It’s also the brand for all of my creative work.

 Seeds go in the ground throughout the woods in fall through early spring and seedlings come up in late April.
 From April to September I sell them potted from the farm or farmer’s market.
 From October to March, I ship them bare-root anywhere in the United States.